REST & RENEWAL – Walking & Writing Wellbeing Retreat

 Stephanie is currently undertaking a PhD at QUT to better understand why writing is good for our wellbeing.

-On arrival in Roma we’ll gather our small intimate group and introduce you to our workshop facilitator, Stephanie Dale.
+On arrival in Roma join us at Royal on 99 where we’ll gather our small intimate group and introduce you to our workshop facilitator, Stephanie Dale.

-When we are ready we have a day of adventure planned with our local expert and ecological guide.
+When we are ready we have a half day of adventure planned with the property owner.
+His passion and knowledge of the country is sure to inspire you.

 We’ll be walking cross country on private land which is not available to the public.